 As much as 80% of residents in Zurich and Geneva, as well as about 60% of Switzerland residents, rent their homes rather than own them.
 As such, rental rates are costly, and in several metropolitan areas, demand is greater than supply.
 Check our Expat guide to Zurich, Switzerland.

 EFTA/EU residents with permits, as well as non-EU C permit holders, are allowed to purchase property as their main residence in Switzerland with the same freedoms that Swiss citizens have; others have more limitations.
-Properties in demand can be difficult to obtain, but purchasing property in Switzerland is a worthwhile endeavour particularly with the assistance of a real estate agent.
+Properties in demand can be difficult to obtain, but purchasing property in Switzerland is a worthwhile endeavor particularly with the assistance of a real estate agent.
 As the services of professionals differ, you are encouraged to obtain a couple of opinions prior to committing to a purchase.

 After you relocate to Switzerland, your fixed residence might be connected to communications and utility outlets.
 The regular utilities in Switzerland are comprised of water and electricity; because of high rates, gas is rarely used.
 Excluding electricity, water and heating tend to be part of the rental contracts for apartments, though houses don’t have that luxury.
 You must register for each supplier if you want these connections activated.
 For a television signal, even to watch with a satellite or mobile transmission, a Billag license must first be obtained.